-When you think of ex-NBA players, you might not immediately consider their religious beliefs.
+When considering ex-NBA players, you might not immediately consider their religious beliefs.
 However, it’s fascinating to explore the personal lives of these athletes, particularly those who have made significant changes in their spiritual journey.

 The NBA and Religion

 For many NBA athletes, their faith plays an integral role in their lives, providing spiritual guidance and support through their journey in the league.
-Basketball may be their career, but their deeply-rooted religious beliefs often serve as a foundation for their values and decision-making both on and off the court.
+Basketball may be their career, but their deeply rooted religious beliefs often serve as a foundation for their values and decision-making on and off the court.

-It’s interesting to note that some ex-NBA players like Darren Collison specifically chose to retire from their flourishing careers to focus more on their faith as Jehovah’s Witnesses, highlighting the important role that spirituality played in their lives.
+It’s interesting to note that some ex-NBA players like Darren Collison chose to retire from their flourishing careers to focus more on their faith as Jehovah’s Witnesses, highlighting spirituality’s critical role in their lives.
 Darren Collison, who played for the Indiana Pacers, Sacramento Kings, Dallas Mavericks, New Orleans Hornets, and Los Angeles Lakers between 2009 and 2019, is a noteworthy example of someone who prioritized personal growth and religious commitment over his career in the NBA.

 Another well-known ex-NBA player who found solace in the Jehovah’s Witness faith is Michael Adams, who played in the league for 11 seasons and now serves as a minister in his religious community.
 AC Green, a three-time champion with the Los Angeles Lakers, has also embraced his faith as a significant aspect of his life after retiring from the NBA.